brs191/CS-445-PainterlyRendering/README.md

 ### Project structure
 - painterly_rendering.py is the main file which contains the code.
 - images folder contains the images that are used to test the code.
-- output_images folder contains the images that are rendered using normal strokes algorithm and spline strokes algorithm.
+- output_images folder contains the images that are rendered using normal brush strokes algorithm and curved brush strokes algorithm.

 ### Running the file
 ```